 The policy defines bands for capital adequacy.
 An annual capital plan is drawn up, in which the banding and targets for capital adequacy are defined for the plan period, which is normally three years.
 It also defines the measures that can or should be taken at different levels of capital adequacy.

-In the current plan period, KLP, KLP Bedriftspensjon AS and KLP Skadeforsikring AS all have a goal of having a solvency capital coverage of over 150 percent.
+In the current plan period, KLP, KLP Bedriftspensjon AS and KLP Skadeforsikring AS all have a goal of having a solvency capital coverage of over 150 per cent.
 The companies meet the requirement by a good margin apart from KLP Bedriftspensjon AS.
 Here, depending on valuations and analyses, measures will be implemented to achieve the target.

 KLP and KLP Bedriftspensjon AS apply the transitional measure for technical provisions, but the Group sets targets for solvency capital coverage without using this.
 For the same reason, solvency capital coverage is reported without using the transitional measure in notes to the companies' and the KLP Group's accounts.
-The Group's solvency capital coverage without using the transitional rules for technical provisions is 224 percent, well above its own target of 150 percent, which is in turn well above the official requirements.
-Solvency capital coverage using the transitional rule for technical accruals was 322 percent for the Group.
+The Group's solvency capital coverage without using the transitional rules for technical provisions is 241 per cent at 31.12.2018, well above its own target of 150 per cent, which is in turn well above the official requirements.
+Solvency capital coverage using the transitional rule for technical accruals was 286 per cent for the Group.

 KLP's articles of association allow it to call in capital from its owners.
 The Company also collects an annual capital contribution from its owners.
-For 2017, the equity contribution was 0.35 percent of the premium reserve.
+For 2018 the equity contribution was 0.35 per cent of the premium reserve.

-The own funds are classified into three tiers based on the characteristics of each capital entry.
+The Tier 1 and 2 capital is classified in three capital groups based on the characteristics of each capital entry.
 Quality and availability are crucial for the classification.
 The main breakdown is based on whether

-- The capital can be used for or paid in on demand to cover any loss at any time - In the case of winding-up, the capital can be used to cover losses and will not be refunded until all other claims have been covered, including claims arising out of insurance and reinsurance contracts.
+- The capital can be used for or paid in on demand to cover any loss at any time - The capital can be used to cover losses and will not be refunded until all other claims have been covered, including claims arising out of insurance and reinsurance contracts.